adam-p/yesterday-i-learned/random.md

 1. While both [Saint Nicholas and Santa Claus](https://en.wikipedia.org/wiki/Saint_Nicholas#Santa_Claus) were responsible for *secret* gifting, the commercial Christmas only consists of public gifting, stashed under a tree notwithstanding.
 1. [Grouper](https://en.wikipedia.org/wiki/Grouper) is literally 石斑.
 1. Coriander *is* [cilantro](https://en.wikipedia.org/wiki/Coriander), and is a leafy herb that [Mexicans poop on](https://www.reddit.com/r/explainlikeimfive/comments/4a05qr/eli5_since_norovirus_is_not_a_foodborne_illness/d0wagc9).
+1. [Refried beans](https://en.wikipedia.org/wiki/Refried_beans) is cooked and mashed, not fried.
+1. Alec Guinness (Ben Kenobi) died ages ago (2000).
+He was old enough to experience the Jedi purge and two other world wars.
 1.

 [ansible]: https://galaxy.ansible.com/intro